 Did you know that fireworks most often cause injuries to your hands, fingers, face or eyes?
 These injuries are often devastating and take a long time to heal.
 As the commonwealth of Kentucky’s only adult designated burn center, UofL Health – UofL Hospital takes care of between 250-350 burn injures each year.
 Around this time of year, these burn injuries are commonly caused by fireworks.

 How can I stay safe around fireworks?
 Leaving fireworks to the professionals is the best way to stay safe this Fourth of July and still enjoy the tradition.
-Several local municipalities are hosting fireworks shows after not having any last year due to COVID-19.

 How do I put on a good show and safely use fireworks?
 Injuries from fireworks are preventable!
 Here are some tips and advice on how to partake in firework use safely (if you must):

 Be prepared!
 Keep a bucket of water nearby.
 Place all used fireworks and fireworks that malfunction in the bucket of water.
 Keep the used fireworks in the bucket for several hours before discarding them.
 Wear earplugs or earmuffs and protective eyewear if you are igniting or are very close to the fireworks.

 - Do not allow young children to use fireworks

 - Do not use fireworks when impaired by drugs or alcohol

 - Do not hold lighted fireworks in your hands

 - Use fireworks away from people, houses or buildings

 - Do not try to relight or handle malfunctioning fireworks